kappter/Writing/README.md

 ### Concept Maps
 ![Concept Map](http://upload.wikimedia.org/wikipedia/commons/thumb/3/3a/Conceptmap.gif/450px-Conceptmap.gif)

-Another form of mapping employs most of what mind maps entail while adding proposition or linking statements between hierarchal ideas.
+Another form of mapping employs most of what mind maps entail while adding proposition or linking statements between hierarchal or otherwise connected ideas.
 Phrases such as, "depends on," "can be," "made of," or "from."

+### Freewriting